ketch/nodepy/doc/index.rst

     - Accuracy
         - Order of accuracy
         - Error coefficients
+        - Relative accuracy efficiency
-        - Generation of Python and MATLAB code for checking order conditions
+        - Generation of Python and MATLAB code for order conditions

 Testing Methods